Elder Law Lawyers in Buffalo, NY

 The Medicaid eligibility rules and application process can be very complex and difficult to navigate.
 Consultation with an experienced attorney who has a comprehensive knowledge of Medicaid’s various benefits, eligibility rules, and application process is highly advised.
 Each individual applicant’s asset and income situation is different.
 An attorney can assist you with the appropriate planning required to become eligible for Medicaid, including the potential to save assets for your intended beneficiaries.

-Lipsitz Green Scime Cambria named to U.S. News/Best Lawyers “Best Law Firms” 2018 for 20 practice areas including Trusts & Estates Law, Elder Law, and Litigation-Trusts & Estates.
+Lipsitz Green Scime Cambria named to U.S. News-Best Lawyers “Best Law Firms” 2020 for 23 practice areas including Trusts & Estates Law, Elder Law, and Litigation-Trusts & Estates.